Superhuman: Japan In Awe After Ohtani Makes MLB History - UrduPoint

 Social media users were similarly awe-struck.

-Nicknamed "Sho-Time", he was a high-school baseball prodigy who signed with the Hokkaido Nippon-Ham Fighters in 2013 and spent five seasons there before joining the Los Angeles Angels.
+Nicknamed "Sho-Time", Ohtani was a high-school baseball prodigy who signed with the Hokkaido Nippon-Ham Fighters in 2013 and spent five seasons there before joining the Los Angeles Angels.

 There he won two American League Most Valuable Player awards in six seasons but left last year for free agency.